MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>4.
 If the encryption is working properly, <strong>you should see a closed locker next to your recent chat messages</strong>.
-If you still see the yellow sign, just repeat step 2 and 3 until you see the locker as well.<br/>If you click on the yellow sign and do not have an option to verify keys – also repeat step 3 and 4 and also restart the app Riot.
+If you still see the yellow sign, just repeat step 2 and 3 until you see the locker as well.<br>If you click on the yellow sign and do not have an option to verify keys – also repeat step 3 and 4 and also restart the app Riot.
 Sometimes this helps :-)</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->